Rodemfr/meteovache_pi/README.md

 # MeteoVache plugin for OpenCPN

 meteovache_pi is a small weather plugin for OpenCPN.
-It provides weather forecasts anywhere in the world as long as you have an internet connection.
+It provides weather forecasts anywhere in Europe as long as you have an internet connection.
 MeteoVache has been especially designed to be useable with very low bandwidth connections.
-It runs fine and fast with a low quality Edge GSM connection.
+It runs fine and fast with only a few kilobits per second.

 ![Sample picture](files/meteovache_en_256.png)

+## Description

+meteovache_pi is a plugin for OpenCPN which provides weather forecast from a number of meteorological forecast models :

+- "AROME" : local model (0.05°) from Météo France (Coverage : France)
+- "ARPEGE HD" : global model (0.1°) from Météo France (Coverage : Europe)
+- "ICON EU" : global model (0.125°) from Deutscher Wetterdienst (Coverage Europe)

+meteovache_pi needs a internet connection to retreive weather data from MeteoVache server.
+It has been especially designed to minimize the amount of data required to get a forecast at a given location.
+A typical request weights between 1 and 1.5kb, making it suitable for very low bandwidth internet connections like Edge GSM.

+Current coverage is limited to Europe, but the entire world should come in a few weeks...

 ## Author